bioboot/bggn213_S18/class-material/lecture17_BGGN213_S18.md

 Remind Barry to give a tour of NDEx features and the associated R package that will allow you to interface with NDEx from within R itself (including uploading and downloading networks etc.).

+Here is the link to [my NDEx network for this class](http://www.ndexbio.org/#/network/ea67cdd8-642c-11e8-a4bf-0ac135e8bacf).

 Conclusion
 ----------